rokath/trice/docs/TriceConfigProjectImageSizeOptimization.md

 ###  5.1. <a name='ARMCCcompilerv5LinkerFeedback'></a>ARMCC compiler v5 "Linker Feedback"

-* In ARM uVision, when using ARMCC compiler v5, there is a check box `Project -> Options -> Target -> "Cross Module Optimization"`.
+* In ARM-MDK uVision, when using ARMCC compiler v5, there is a check box `Project -> Options -> Target -> "Cross Module Optimization"`.
 * In ARMCC this works also with the lite version.

 ###  5.2. <a name='ARMCLANGcompilerv6Link-TimeOptimization'></a>ARMCLANG compiler v6 "Link-Time Optimization"

-* In ARM uVision, when using ARMCLANG compiler v6, the check box `Project -> Options -> C/C++(AC6) -> "Link-Time Optimization"` is usable to set the CLI `-flto` switch.
+* In ARM-MDK uVision, when using ARMCLANG compiler v6, the check box `Project -> Options -> C/C++(AC6) -> "Link-Time Optimization"` is usable to set the CLI `-flto` switch.
 * LTO is not possible with ARMCLANG6 lite: https://developer.arm.com/documentation/ka004054/latest.

 ###  5.3. <a name='GCC'></a>GCC